kqsy/dc-nuke/README.md

 dc-nuke
 =======
-A Discord bot server nuker
+A Discord bot server nuker written in Node.js

 ----------------